Working with Snakemake

 In this section we’ve learned:

-• How to use the expand() expression to create a list with file names, inserting all provided wildcard values.
+• How to use the expand() expression to make the code more readable.

 9 Shadow rules